bcgsc/mavis/docs/source/glossary.rst

     protein_synon
         semi-colon delimited list of transcript ids which produce a translation with an identical amino-acid sequence to the current fusion product

+    tracking_id
+        column used to store input identifiers from the original SV calls.
+Used to track calls from the input files to the final outputs.